cleodora-forecasting/cleodora/README.md

 ```

 You can find the binary containing frontend and backend under `build/cleosrv` .
 Run it and access http://localhost:8080 in the browser.
+The frontend is
+embedded as static files inside the binary, so this binary contains the
+entire Cleodora backend and frontend.

 The client binary is `build/cleoc` .

 # GraphQL playground (GraphiQL)